babel/babel/regenerator/README.md

 JS (ECMAScript6 or ES6, experimentally implemented in Node.js v0.11) and
 spits out efficient JS-of-today (ES5) that behaves the same way.

-A small runtime library (664 bytes uglified and gzipped) is required to provide the `wrapGenerator` function.
+A small runtime library (less than 1KB compressed) is required to provide the `wrapGenerator` function.
 You can install it either as a CommonJS module or as a standalone .js file, whichever you prefer.

 Installation
 ---